Birmingham Humanists: Library

 The group has a large collection of books and some DVDs on humanism, agnosticism, atheism, religion, philosophy, politics and sociology which are available to its members.
 A catalogue of titles can be found on their website.

 Ceremonies

 Several members of the group are celebrants, accredited by the BHA, able to conduct secular ceremonies to mark important events in the lives of the non-religious in the Midlands.
 Humanist celebrants are not yet recognised in law for weddings in England and Wales and so most couples will need a registry office ceremony as well as their Humanist wedding.
+Most non-religious ceremonies are funerals, which to Humanists represent the chance to celebrate a life rather than mourn a death.
 Baby namings, the non-religious equivalent of christenings, and same sex affirmations are becoming increasingly popular with those who chose to live without religion in their lives.
-However, the majority of non-religious ceremonies are funerals, which to Humanists represent the chance to celebrate a life rather than mourn a death.

 Notable members

 A number of famous Humanists have been members of the group.